somang1418/somanghan.github.io/work-example.md

 <ul>
 	<li>
 		<b>Intensity and Breadth of OST Activity Participation: Connecting Latent Classes, Student Characteristics, and Educational Outcomes</b><br>
-		American Educational Research Association Conference, 2019<br><br>
+		American Educational Research Association Conference, 2019<br>
+		<a href="https://drive.google.com/file/d/1KHZiLYr9RUIb8mLNMSTKBuakwk-LRYbK/view?usp=sharing"><div class="color-button">summary</div></a> <a href="https://drive.google.com/file/d/1jdzRhoTuqoWtFGOhjxIaHd1wMf0ZT-Bg/view"><div class="color-button">paper</div></a><br><br>
 		<i>In order to help clarify the associations between intensity and breadth of out-of-school-time (OST) participation with SEL and academic outcomes, while illuminating differences in participation levels by student characteristics, we employed latent class analysis (LCA) with statewide data (anonymously administered to 168,733 public school students) to identify different classifications of OST activity participation that can aid practitioners to foster opportunities to improve students developmental skills and academic performance and success.
-Hierarchical linear modeling (HLM) was used to investigate the association between the OST classes and the seven outcome measures of developmental skills, supports and self-reported GPA while controlling for the covariates of grade, biological sex, race/ethnicity, special education status, FRL status, and changed schools in the last year. </i><br>
+Hierarchical linear modeling (HLM) was used to investigate the association between the OST classes and the seven outcome measures of developmental skills, supports and self-reported GPA while controlling for the covariates of grade, biological sex, race/ethnicity, special education status, FRL status, and changed schools in the last year. </i>
-		<a href="https://drive.google.com/file/d/1KHZiLYr9RUIb8mLNMSTKBuakwk-LRYbK/view?usp=sharing"><div class="color-button">summary</div></a> <a href="https://drive.google.com/file/d/1jdzRhoTuqoWtFGOhjxIaHd1wMf0ZT-Bg/view"><div class="color-button">paper</div></a></li><br>
+	</li><br>
 	<li>
 		<b>Distributions of Matching Distances in Topological Data Analysis</b><br>
 	Underrepresented Students in Topology and Algebra Research Symposium, 2018<br><br>